Paramètres d'affichage

 Please note : In addition to screening for HIV, it is also recommended to screen for hepatitis and STIs (Sexually Transmitted Infections).

-when a person is infected, HIV gradually attacks certain cells that coordinate immunity (the body's defenses against germs).
+When a person is infected, HIV gradually attacks certain cells that coordinate immunity (i.e., the body's defenses against microbes).

-in the absence of effective treatment, the cells coordinating immunity may become fewer and fewer and immunity may be less effective.
-More and more serious diseases are then likely to develop.
-Some diseases are called "opportunistic diseases" because they take advantage of the reduced immunity to develop.
-When a person has one or more diseases of this type, they are said to have AIDS.
+Without effective treatment, the cells that coordinate immunity may become fewer and fewer, and immunity may become less effective.
+This may lead to increasingly serious diseases developing.
+Some diseases are called "opportunistic diseases" because they take advantage of diminished immunity to develop.
+When a person has one or more of these diseases, they are said to have AIDS.

-- Classic test ( ELISA ): the blood screening test looks for the presence of antibodies in the blood, proof of infection.
-It is reliable if it is carried out six weeks after taking the risk: a period of 1 and a half months must have elapsed after the last risk-taking.
+• Classic test ( ELISA ): the blood screening test looks for the presence of antibodies in the blood, proof of infection.
+It is reliable if carried out six weeks after taking a risk: a period of 1.5 month must have elapsed after the last risk.

-- Rapid test: the TROD (Rapid diagnostic orientation test) provides a result in 30 minutes maximum.
-It works from a few drops of blood taken from the tip of a finger.
-A period of 3 months (12 weeks) must have elapsed after the last risk taking.
-If the rapid test is positive, it must be confirmed by a classic screening test (ELISA), carried out in a laboratory or a CeGIDD (Free Information, Screening and Diagnosis Center).
+• Rapid test: The TROD (Rapid Diagnostic Orientation Test) provides results in 30 minutes maximum.
+It works using a few drops of blood taken from a fingertip.
+A period of 3 months (12 weeks) must have elapsed since the last risk-taking.
+If the rapid test is positive, it must be confirmed by a conventional screening test (ELISA), carried out in a laboratory or a CeGIDD (Free Information, Screening and Diagnostic Center).

-- Self-test: the HIV self-test allows screening for HIV, the AIDS virus.
-It is made from a drop of blood and using an auto-pricker, in the conditions that suit you best: alone, with a friend, with your doctor, in a pharmacy, etc. The HIV self-test is reliable for a risk taken more than three months (12 weeks) ago.
+• Self-test: The HIV self-test allows screening for HIV, the AIDS virus.
+It is performed using a drop of blood and a lancing device, in the conditions that suit you best: alone, with a friend, with your doctor, in a pharmacy, etc. The HIV self-test is reliable for a risk taken more than three months (12 weeks) ago.
 The result is obtained after 15 minutes.

-Hepatitis A is caused by the HAV virus which is usually transmitted through the ingestion of contaminated food (shellfish, contaminated water).
-But it can also be transmitted sexually during oral-anal practices (rimming).
+Hepatitis A is caused by the HAV virus, which is usually transmitted through the ingestion of contaminated food (shellfish, polluted water).
+However, it can also be transmitted sexually during oral-anal sex (rimming).

-Hepatitis B is an infection with HBV that is easily transmitted.
-In France, a lot of contamination is done through the sexual way.
-Only hepatitis B is a full-fledged sexually transmitted infection, but other hepatitis can therefore be contracted during sexual practices under certain conditions .
+Hepatitis B is an easily transmitted HBV infection.
+In France, many infections occur sexually.
+Only hepatitis B is a fully sexually transmitted infection, but other hepatitis types can, under certain conditions, be contracted during sexual activity.

-Hepatitis C is not considered an STI since it is transmitted mainly through blood exchange.
-Transmission through sexual intercourse can occur if
+Hepatitis C is not considered an STI since it is mainly transmitted through blood exchange.
+Transmission through sexual intercourse can occur in cases of:

-- traumatic reports (damaging the mucous membranes) or "hard" (fist, etc.).
+• traumatic (damaging the mucous membranes) or "hard" (fist, etc.) intercourse.

 Hepatitis B and hepatitis C: